Summer Day Respite Camp 2023

 - Parents & Siblings - Benefit parents by allowing them the reduced stress from knowing that their child is with understanding individuals who will accommodate their child and not expel them from camp for the slightest infraction of social behaviour.
 This also provides the parent the benefit of knowing that they have a number of weeks where they can maintain their normal working hours and not use up their full annual vacation time to supervise their child.
 Also to provide families with the opportunity to spend dedicated time with Siblings that in many families, unintentionally suffer due to the demands of the child on the Spectrum.

-- The Community - Extend Summer employment to Educational Assistants and provide EA's and Special Education Teachers with appropriate training pertinent to the ASD Spectrum and provide hands on application in real life situations that will benefit all children that they teach and especially those on the ASD Spectrum.
-Educate younger camp counsellors on the complexities of the ASD field and assist to make informed decisions about continuing in this area through higher education for i.e. ABA, OT, SLP employment or hands on activities
+- The Community - Extend Summer employment to Post-Secondary Students, Educational Assistants and Special Education Teachers – and provide them with appropriate training pertinent to the ASD Spectrum and provide hands on application in real life situations that will benefit all children that they teach and especially those on the ASD Spectrum.
+Additionally, we look to Educate younger camp counsellors on the complexities of the ASD field and assist to make informed decisions about continuing in this area through higher education for i.e. ABA, OT, SLP employment or hands on activities.

 Camp Kaleidoscope 2013 was yet another great success for Children at Risk – just much bigger in every way than we had anticipated!
 Over the 5 weeks, we provided 230 Camp slots from the 247 requested, for 101 Campers with a staff of 57 Camp Counsellors and Volunteers.
 This offered respite and peace of mind to 95 families.
 At Camp there were four distinct groups: Monkeys-our youngest age range, Dragons-our mid age range and Titans or the name of the week decided by the Campers for the Teens and older Campers looking for more challenging activities.
 In addition we had the Lightning Bolts with teens that required more assistance with life skills.
 One week we had so many Dragons that the Group divided into Red and Blue Dragons each with their own room!